minthawzin1995/SL_USL_MLearning/README.md

 - Unsupervised Folder

 (1) Self-Organizing Map -> SOM uses MiniSom Python file to create a SOM and it is referenced from test.pypi.org.
 Project involves making two BMUs and gathering potential frauds in a banking database.
+Hybrid Machine Learning system is also implemented through the use of ANN and SOMs to generate a list of potential frauds with the probability of the frauds happening calculated through ANN.